DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 ### Laptops and tablets for schools, academy trusts and local authorities after September 2020

 <div class="govuk-inset-text">
-  If you have an account, you can find out your current allocation by signing in to the [Get help with technology service](/start).
+  If you have an account, you can find out your current allocation by signing in to the <a class="govuk-link" href="/start">Get help with technology service</a>.
 </div>

 The number of devices available to order through the service reflects the number of laptops and tablets we estimate are needed by each school.
 This calculation is based on: